benedekrozemberczki/SimGNN/README.md

 #### Model options

 ```
+  --filters-1            INT         Number of filter in 1st GCN layer.
+Default is 128.
+  --filters-2            INT         Number of filter in 2nd GCN layer.
+Default is 64.
+  --filters-3            INT         Number of filter in 3rd GCN layer.
+Default is 32.
   --batch-size           INT         Number of pairs processed per batch.
 Default is 128.
   --epochs               INT         Number of SimGNN training epochs.
 Default is 5.
   --learning-rate        FLOAT       Learning rate.
 Default is 0.001.